-The University's central recordkeeping system is managed by the Records Management Office (RMO) and, in the short term, will remain paper-based.
-Future plans include the electronic storage and retrieval of documents across the University.
+The University's central recordkeeping system is managed by the Records Management Office (RMO) and we are currently transitioning from a paper based to a fully electronic document storage and retrieval system using (TRIM).

-Consult the Checklist For Managing Electronic Mail for assistance in determining what you should do with each email message.
+Consult the Electronic Mail (Email) Management Guideline for assistance in determining what you should do with each email message.

 If printing an email message to place on a hard copy file, do not print the message before sending it.
 If you do, the message will be missing valuable data, such as the date and your signature.
 If the email message contains an attachment, remember to also print the attachment.
 This is important to ensure that the record is complete.